sjTheSahilJoseph/.dotfiles/README.md

    1. Download and Install (Unity & Unreal) Game Engine with all components.

 ## More Languages
-   1. Download and Install (Python, NodeJs, PHP).
+   1. Download and Install (Python, NodeJs, PHP, React Native).

 ## Databases
    1. Download and Install MongoDB, PostgreSQL, MySQL.